Last updated: May 4, 2026

 Do I need a separate license for my salon establishment in Rhode Island?

 Yes.
-In addition to individual cosmetologist licenses for each stylist, the salon establishment itself requires a separate license from the Rhode Island Department of Health.
-The establishment license requires a physical inspection of your salon for sanitation compliance, proper ventilation, equipment standards, and display of required licenses.
-Contact the RI DOH Board of Barbering, Hairdressing and Cosmetology at 401-222-4998 for the establishment license application.
+In addition to individual cosmetologist licenses for each stylist, your salon establishment requires a separate RI DOH license.
+It requires a physical inspection for sanitation compliance, ventilation, and proper equipment.
+Contact the RI DOH Board of Barbering, Hairdressing and Cosmetology at 401-222-4998 for the establishment license application and current fee schedule.

 Can I hire booth renters in my Rhode Island salon?

 Yes.
-Booth rental arrangements are common in Rhode Island salons.
-Each booth renter must hold their own current and valid RI DOH cosmetologist license.
-Booth renters are treated as independent contractors for tax purposes – they are responsible for their own income tax payments and typically are not covered by your workers’ compensation policy.
-Consult with a tax professional about the proper treatment of booth renters for Rhode Island and federal tax purposes.
+Booth rental is common in Rhode Island salons.
+Each booth renter must hold their own current RI DOH cosmetologist license.
+Booth renters are typically treated as independent contractors — they pay their own income tax and sales tax and are responsible for their own TDI coverage.
+Use written booth rental agreements and consult a tax professional about proper classification under Rhode Island and IRS rules.

 More Rhode Island Business Guides